Docker Hardening Guide - Administrator Guide - 8 - Cortex XSOAR - Cortex - Security Operations

 Use the Docker Hardening Guide to configure the Cortex XSOAR settings when running Docker containers.

-This guide describes the recommended Cortex XSOAR engine settings for securely running Docker containers.
+The following topics describe the recommended Cortex XSOAR engine settings for securely running Docker containers on Ubuntu, using iptables to restrict IP access.
 For each engine that you want to apply Docker hardening, you need to edit the engine configuration file to include the Docker hardening parameters.

 When editing the configuration file, you can limit container resources, open file descriptors, limit available CPU, etc. For example, add the following keys to the configuration file: